 At the entrance to the beach, there’s a disused granite quarry.
 Dating back to the 1850s, the stone here was extracted at this French-owned operation and used in various global projects – including the Statue of Liberty and other iconic structures.

 There isn’t one long stretch of sand here; instead, there are small beaches and hideaways where visitors can find privacy even on the busiest of days.
 Otherwise, Cala Francese is all about sunbathing on the rocks and snorkeling in the crystalline water.

-PRACTICAL INFORMATION: There aren’t many amenities to speak of, but there is a cafe at the end of the road before you head down to the beach.
+PRACTICAL INFORMATION: There is a cafe at the end of the road before you head down to the beach.
 It’s a good place to get a snack pre- or post-swim.

 How to get to Cala Francese

 If you’re approaching from La Maddalena town, reaching Cala Francese is reasonably easy.
 Drive the coastal road from town.
 When it starts to turn inland, you’ll see a road leading left for Cala Francese.
-Take the dirt road (it’s not badly maintained) past Padule waterfront and the townships of Punta Tegge and Nido d’Aquila, eventually reaching the beach.
+Take the dirt road past Padule waterfront and the townships of Punta Tegge and Nido d’Aquila, eventually reaching the beach.

 Spiaggia di Tegge

-Situated close to the La Maddalena town center, Spiaggia di Tegge is naturally a very popular spot.
+Situated close to La Maddalena town center, Spiaggia di Tegge is a very popular spot.
 It’s not the place to go if you’re into sandy beaches, however.